craig-spannring/colossal_cave/README.md

 > executable and an OS/2 executable.

-The source code from Jay R. Jaegar was pre-ANSI C.  It has been modified to compile with more modern C compilers.
-It is know to compile for MacOS and Ubuntu.
+The source code from Jay R. Jaegar was pre-ANSI C.  It has been modified to compile with more modern C++ compilers.
+It is known to compile for MacOS and Ubuntu.
 It will likely compile for any recent Unix-like operating system.

-The code, although it now compiles with modern C compilers, is still pretty old and crusty.
-It could serve as an example of how not to write C code.
+The code, although it now compiles with modern C++ compilers, is still pretty old and crusty.
+It could serve as an example of how not to write C or C++ code.
 Functions primarily manipulate global variables.
 The original code assumed, but did not specify, unsigned characters.

 ## Build
 ### Example of building with Linux or MacOS command line